 I’d say this is a pretty epic story of ‘Rags to Riches’, when it comes to this buffet that was tossed into a burn pile.
 I’m so glad we rescued it and gave it new life!
 You can just barely tell where the burning had taken place on that corner.
 But you wouldn’t notice it unless we pointed it out!

 We hope you’ll have the confidence to give this a try yourself!
+The following is a video tutorial with even more step-by-step instruction!

 For simple instructions on stripping a surface down to the raw wood (in preparation for this staining technique!)… click here!